 Art of Animation and Pop Century will always be linked.
 Unfortunately, Art of Animation falls behind Pop Century due to the higher price tag.
 The hotel does have better amenities than the one directly across the lake.
 The pool is similar but with a few more interesting quirks.
 The food court has a similar layout but slightly better food.
 Unfortunately, the rooms aren’t as nice as Pop Century’s updated rooms and they come at a higher cost.
 All things being even, I’d probably pick Art of Animation over Pop Century but the resort is almost always more expensive than Pop Century, hence the lower ranking.
+The exception would be is if you were looking into the family suites.
 The Disney Skyliner is a huge bonus to both of these resorts though.

 Coronado Springs is another resort that has been plussed with new restaurants and rooms, including a giant new tower.
 We’re lukewarm on the renovation and the hotel largely stays in the same place in our rankings as before.
 I think this hotel is fairly interesting with distinct southwest architecture and a beautiful lake to walk around.
 Coronado Springs also offers one of the best pools in all of Walt Disney World.
-The counter-service dining is the best of any moderate resort.
+The counter-service dining is the best of any moderate resort and near the top of any counter-service at WDW.
 I find the rooms here to be bland and the theming lacking continuity.
 Still, I could understand those that move Coronado up on the list and finding the hotel under $180/night is a steal.